 There is no definitive list of jobs “suitable” for job sharing, and no law or regulation limits part-time or job sharing to specific jobs or grade levels.
 Any job may be filled by a part-time employee or by a team of job sharers when the arrangement meets the needs of the agency and the employee(s).

-The first place to look is in the office (or a related office) where the employee works to see if another employee is interested.
+The first place to look is in the office where the employee works (or a related office) to see if another employee is interested.
 The contact point in the agency’s personnel office may also be keeping a list of employees who want to reduce their work hours.
-Employees often conduct their own search by contacting organizations and placing ads.

 An agency may post a vacancy announcement to let employees know of the job sharing opportunity, but competition under agency merit promotion procedures is generally not required when an employee moves to a position with a different work schedule as long as the positions are at the same or lower grade level and have no more promotion potential.

 When two job sharers at the same grade level are jointly responsible for all the duties and responsibilities of the full-time position, there is no need to restructure the position.
 Each team member should have a copy of the original position description to which a statement has been attached to show that the incumbent is a job sharer jointly responsible for carrying out all the duties and responsibilities of the position.